Food and the Scottish royal household: Masters of the Royal Household

 The Master of Household was responsible for the budget and buying food.
+They were not expected to be continually present after appointment but served quarterly in terms of three months.
+James Ogilvie was replaced by Gilbert Balfour in October 1565 for ignoring his summons to rejoin the court.

 Margaret Tudor's household was also served by an administrator called the "Great Purveyor".
 This office was held by Duncan Forestar of Skipinch in 1508.
 Lesser officers who received payments and bought food include the marshall and caterer.
 William Henderson was marshall for James VI and John Windegates was caterer under the Master of Household Andrew Melville of Garvock.

+John Seton of Barnes made a contract in January 1587 which outlines the duties and financial responsibilities of the Master Households.
 David Beaton and Harry Lindsay were masters of household for Anne of Denmark.
 They complained in 1591 about missing allowances for the meals of ladies in waiting and other courtiers, including Marie Stewart, who deserved a "disjeune" or breakfast because she was a "tender bairn".
 At this time various suggestions were made to reduce the expenditure of both households on food.
 James Hudson reported that the king's table and the queen's "had like to have been unserved for want, the queen her house and trayne are more costlie to him than his own".
 After calculating and extrapolating the costs of food, the Master Households were advised that no more than £900 should be spent yearly on spices for the queen bought from Andrew Quhyte, and no more than £1500 on sugar, comfits, almonds, oil, and lard supplied by Robert Robesoun.

 Servants and artisans who joined the royal households were given allowances of food according to their rank.
 Rolls of the royal household usually include these allowances, often organised in tables of servants who ate together, like Anne of Denmark's Danish servants.
 In November 1602 the embroiderer Thomas Barclay joined her household at Dunfermline Palace and she wrote to her Master of Household, Patrick Hume of Polwarth, asking him to give Barclay meat, bread, ale, candle and coal.
 The allowance was called an "ordinar".